June 03, 2020 4 min read

 The European Commission released its marker for the world with the Green Recovery Package.
 The package sets high standards for nations that have been highly affected from COVID-19 and how their economies can tackle climate change through their recovery process.
 A large focus on the plan is investing money into "emissions-busting" sectors.
 Through this idea, over a million green jobs would be created.
 The EU Commission's president was noted saying, “Sooner or later we will find a vaccine for the coronavirus.
 But there is no vaccine for climate change.
 Therefore [we] need a recovery plan designed for the future.”

 While it feels like there are a MILLION things we need to fix in the world, it's nice to see progress that is being made!
 We can all play a part, whether it's physically making our own small impacts on the world or supporting those who are able to take action for us.
-You can always plant a tree, and if you need a little more perking up, check out more positive environmental stories
+You can always plant trees, and if you need a little more perking up, check out more positive environmental stories!

 by Kaylee Brzezinski